wdi-sg/wdi-sg-3/README.md

     + Roughly, how long did it take?

 Note: If you don't mention anything in the comments, I'll assume you had no problems at all with it!

+## Licensing
+0. All content is licensed under a CC­BY­NC­SA 4.0 license.
+0. All software code is licensed under GNU GPLv3.
+For commercial use or alternative licensing, please contact legal@ga.co.